Aapan19/Python-Project/README.md

 # Python-Project
-In this repo, I will share my git and GitHub knowledges with you.
+In this repo, I will share my python practice projects with you.